w3f/polkadot-wiki/docs/learn-parachains.md

 Parachain slots will be acquirable through auction, please see the [parachain slots](learn-auction) article.
-Additionally, some parachain slots will be set aside to run [parathreads](learn-parathreads) - parathreads that bid on a per-block basis to be included in the Relay Chain.
+Additionally, some parachain slots will be set aside to run [parathreads](learn-parathreads) &mdash; chains that bid on a per-block basis to be included in the Relay Chain.

 ### What happens to parachains when the number of validators drops below a certain threshold?